-- Work together with your partner on all parts - pair programming, switch frequently who is typing - you need hands-on experience from all parts - both of you should be able to run and explain all parts of your solution - Recommendation: use a git repo for collaboration with your partner. - But make it private! - Free private plans available on, e.g., Github, Gitlab, Bitbucket - If you get stuck - ask on the forum - you are encouraged to give answers to other students on the forum (for general advice, not solutions) - Experimental "self-grading" web service: Drop in your compiler jar file and run our tests.
+- Collaborating with your partner, git repos on coursegit.cs.lth.se (see moodle) - in the same repository (recommended) - sit together, alternate who commits, commit often - git history should show progression during solving the assignment, alternating commits, and similar total contributions - in separate repositories - looser collaboration, help each other out if needed, compare solutions to get new insights, sync before lab session - commit often, git history should show progression during solving the assignment - Important: you need hands-on experience from all parts you should be able to run and explain all parts of the solution - If you (and your partner) get stuck - ask on the forum - you are encouraged to give answers to other students on the forum (for general advice, small examples, but not full solutions) - Experimental "self-grading" web service: Drop in your compiler jar file and run our tests.
 Available for labs 2-6.